 If you drive too quickly through deep puddles or standing water, water can come in through your engine's air intake and badly damage your engine.
+Never drive through water that is slightly lower than the underbody of your vehicle.
 If you can't avoid deep puddles or standing water, drive through them very slowly.

-ENGINE COOLANT HEATER (ENGINE BLOCK HEATER) (OPTION) (CANADA ONLY)
+ENGINE COOLANT HEATER (CANADA ONLY)

-In very cold weather, 0°F (-18°C) or colder, the engine coolant heater can help.
+In very cold weather, 0° F (-18° C) or colder, the engine coolant heater can help.
 You'll get easier starting and better fuel economy during engine warm-up.
 Usually, the coolant heater should be plugged in a minimum of four hours prior to starting your vehicle.